vignesh362/Search-Engine/README.md

 | 10M docs       | ~45 min   | ~5 GB      | ~50 ms           |

 *Query times for top-10 with 2-3 term queries*

-## 🤝 Contributing

-Contributions are welcome!
-Areas for improvement:

-- [ ] Positional index for phrase queries
-- [ ] Query expansion and relevance feedback
-- [ ] Parallel index building
-- [ ] Distributed query processing
-- [ ] More sophisticated snippet ranking
-- [ ] Support for additional languages
-- [ ] Document metadata indexing

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- BM25 algorithm from Robertson & Zaragoza (2009)
-- VarByte compression technique from Williams & Zobel
-- Modern search engine architecture inspired by industry best practices

-## 📧 Contact

-For questions, issues, or suggestions, please open an issue on GitHub or contact the maintainers.

----

-**Happy Searching! 🔍✨**